+(This is dated now but I will leave it up because the information is helpful.)
 The Adkins case went to trial last week as scheduled.
 Today will be the 6th day of the trial, which is expected to take 3 weeks to complete.
 So far, the jury has heard testimony from several experts for the plaintiff.
 So far they have included:

 On Thursday of last week, Mr. Adkins himself took the stand to testify and face cross-examination.
 Mr. Adkin’s testimony was uneventful and surprisingly short.
 He was only on the witness stand for 1 hour and 7 minutes.

 The Adkins $8.2 million verdict was huge.
 If the current bellwether trial results in a big verdict for Ms. Blum, it should have a major ripple effect on 3M and the course of the litigation moving forward.
 Blum is a plaintiff who was selected by 3M’s defense team.
 So was Adkins, by the way, but they wanted this case even more.